lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 No additional encoding of the ML-KEM public key value is applied in the SubjectPublicKeyInfo field of an X.509 certificate {{RFC5280}}.
-However, whenever it appears outside of a certificate, it MAY be encoded as an OCTET STRING.
+However, whenever it appears outside of a certificate, it MAY be encoded as an OCTET STRING by using the ML-KEM-PublicKey type.

-No additional encoding of the ML-KEM private key value is applied in the PrivateKeyInfo field of an Asymmetric Key Package {{RFC5958}}.
-However, whenever it appears outside of an
-Asymmetric Key Package, it MAY be encoded as an OCTET STRING.
+No additional encoding of the ML-KEM private key value is applied in the PrivateKeyInfo field of the OneAsymmetricKey type of an Asymmetric Key Package {{RFC5958}}.
+However, whenever it appears outside of a Asymmetric Key Package, it MAY be encoded as an OCTET STRING by using the ML-KEM-PrivateKey type.

 # Subject Public Key Fields